sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut.md

 sftp -P 22 username@kennedy.ox.ac.uk@eu.export.atomx.nanostring.eu
 ```

+> [!NOTE]
-**_NOTE:_ Please refer to the latest [NanoString University documentation](https://university.nanostring.com/) for further details on how to use the `CosMx` suite of software, and especially [this manual](https://university.nanostring.com/cosmx-smi-data-analysis-user-manual).**
+> **Please refer to the latest [NanoString University documentation](https://university.nanostring.com/) for further details on how to use the `CosMx` suite of software, and especially [this manual](https://university.nanostring.com/cosmx-smi-data-analysis-user-manual).**

+* * *

-### Step 2: Re-organize raw data for analysis with `spatialhub`
+## Step 2: Re-organize raw data for analysis with `spatialhub`

 The raw data export from `AtoMx` includes multiple superfluous files, and a nested directory structure that can make relevant information difficult to find.
-To streamline analysis with `spatialhub`, we thus first re-organize our raw data directory such that there is **one sub-directory per microscopy slide** run on the CosMx machine (regardless of other potential batch effects, e.g. different runs with multiple slides each). **Each slide-specific directory must have the same name as listed in the 'slide_id' column of the `spatialhub` samples.tsv file** (see below for details on how to specify this file).
+To streamline analysis with `spatialhub`, we thus first (manually) re-organize our raw data directory such that there is **one sub-directory per microscopy slide** run on the CosMx machine (regardless of other potential batch effects, e.g. different runs with multiple slides each). **Each slide-specific directory must have the same name as listed in the 'slide_id' column of the `spatialhub` samples.tsv file** (see below for details on how to specify this file).

 In each slide's directory, copy the following sub-directories and files, using the following name conventions: